Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Gradually add your dog's regular kibble to the bland diet over a couple of days until the kibble totally replaces the bland diet.

-10 to 12 percent dehydration is characterized by skin that stays lifted, until you smooth it into normal position.
+- 10 to 12 percent dehydration is characterized by skin that stays lifted until you smooth it into a normal position.
 The heart rate is elevated, the eyes are sunken and the pulse is weak.

-12 to 15 percent dehydration need aggressive emergency care as the affected dogs are in a life threatening situation where they can collapse and even die.
+- 12 to 15 percent dehydration needs aggressive emergency care as the affected dogs are in a life-threatening situation where they can collapse and even die.

 Depending on your dog's level of dehydration, your vet may decide to use one type of fluid over another.
 The concentrations of sodium, chloride and potassium may vary.
 Generally, dogs dehydrated up to 5 percent can be treated through oral fluid administration by providing water and electrolytes.
 If the dog is more dehydrated than that, oral fluids may not be able to meet the dog's fluid intake needs.
 Dogs who are 6 to 8% dehydrated require Subcutaneous (SQ) Fluid Administration.
 Greater levels of dehydration do best with Intravenous (IV) Fluid Administration.